connieliu0/gsoc-2020__p5-showcase/June10/June10.md

 - I'm confused how to load json remotely https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON most tutorials use an external html, and a video I watched said you needed a server like grunt or something to bring it in
-- I'm confused how to link fetch to json path?? bc the api says url...
+- I'm confused how to link fetch to json path?? bc the api says url..., so for now I just put it in a variable in the javascript

 ## UI Changes
 proposed changes below: